OVOSHatchery/ovos-qubes/README.md

   NoDisplay=true
   ```
 - expose ovos-bus to ovos-audio (see below)
+- (optional) expose ovos-backend to ovos-audio (see below)
+  - needs to be set in mycroft.conf
+  - needed for metrics (opt in)

 ### ovos-skills
 - create `ovos-skills` qubes from `template-ovos-base`
 - select `sys-ovos-firewall` as NetVM